You've been vaccinated. So what should you do with your vaccine card?

 Ideally, one's vaccination status would be integrated and stored with other personal travel information that's reflected in programs like Global Entry and TSA PreCheck that ease the process of traveling through airport security.

-Scammers are also capitalizing on the low-tech record keeping system.
-Hundreds of fraudsters are selling fake versions of the CDC-issued cards through online e-commerce platforms including eBay, Etsy and Shopify, according to Saoud Khalifah, CEO of Fakespot, which uses artificial intelligence to warn consumers of online retail scams.
+Scammers are also capitalizing on the low-tech record-keeping system.
+Hundreds of fraudsters are selling fake versions of the CDC-issued vaccine cards through ecommerce platforms including eBay, Etsy and Shopify, according to Saoud Khalifah, CEO of Fakespot, which uses artificial intelligence to warn consumers of online retail scams.

 "It has introduced this new dynamic to society where people can counterfeit immunity and replace it with a fake card.
 It's a new concept we haven't seen before," Khalifah told CBS MoneyWatch.